bulletmark/edir/README.md

 ## Using Trash

-Given how easy `edir` facilitates deleting files, some users may prefer to delete them to system [Trash](https://specifications.freedesktop.org/trash-spec/trashspec-1.0.html) from where they can be later listed and/or recovered.
+Given how easy `edir` facilitates deleting files, some users may prefer to remove them to system [Trash](https://specifications.freedesktop.org/trash-spec/trashspec-1.0.html) from where they can be later listed and/or recovered.
 Specifying `-t/--trash` does this by executing the